san-rai/task-manager-api/README.md

 - Retrieve tasks by ID
 - Update tasks
 - Delete tasks
-- Mark tasks as to-do, in-progress or done
+- Mark status of tasks as to-do, in-progress or done
+- Filter tasks by status

 ## API Endpoints
 - `GET /tasks`: Retrieve all tasks.